We need your help!

 Preliminary survey work suggests our approach can have a positive impact.
 After reading material like ours, survey respondents were more likely to assert a willingness to defend our U.S. system of government.

-We made a lot of progress in 2021!
+We made more progress in 2022 and 2023!

 Please consider making a contribution.
 “An investment in knowledge always pays the best interest.”
 Benjamin Franklin

 The Center for Free, Fair, and Accountable Democracy is a registered 501(c)(3) organization.
+EIN: 83-1505463

 CFFAD is non-partisan.
 We do not participate in, or intervene in, any political campaign on behalf of (or in

 Financial statements are available from the State Division of Consumer Affairs, Department of Agricultural and Consumer Services, P.O.
 Box 1163, Richmond, VA 23218.